sjsu-library/unionist/_template/obj98.md

 volume: '1'
 issue: '6'
-transcription: The Advertiser man doubts the correctness of our statement in reference to theschool for colored females in New Haven.
-If he were only as anxious to keep hisown columns free from misstatements, as he is to find errors in ours, we shouldless frequently be under the unpleasant necessity of pointing out his departuresfrom truth.
-As to the school in New-Haven, we have only to say that ourinformation was derived from Mr. Tappan, and that Mr. Francis Robinson of YaleCollege, (now in this town on a visit to his parents) confirms the statement.
+transcription: The Advertiser man doubts the correctness of our statement in reference to the<br>school for colored females in New Haven.
+If he were only as anxious to keep his<br>own columns free from misstatements, as he is to find errors in ours, we should<br>less frequently be under the unpleasant necessity of pointing out his departures<br>from truth.
+As to the school in New-Haven, we have only to say that our<br>information was derived from Mr. Tappan, and that Mr. Francis Robinson of Yale<br>College, (now in this town on a visit to his parents) confirms the statement.<br>
 Scholarly Notes: I wish I knew what the statement was, or who Mr. Francis Robinson was
 Commentary: